Request an electrical inspection and find out about possible delays.

 Call 604-591-4650 after 9:30am on the day of your inspection to get your inspection time.
 You'll require the area number (located on the top right-hand corner of your permit) and the address when you call the schedule line.

-Filling out Contractor Authorization Declaration of Compliance Forms
+Contractor Authorization Declaration of Compliance Forms

 You must correctly complete and submit your Contractor Authorization Form for an inspection to be booked.
 You, as the FSR, also must inspect that all work per scope of permit is ready for inspection and complies with the BC Electrical Code and relevant Directives before you submit your submitting CAF.